kramse/howto-camps/checklist-bornhack.md

 - [ ] SFPs,
 - [ ] Extension cords for my network stuff
 - [ ] Electrical tools, screwdriver with voltage tester
-- [ ] Wire stripper
+- [ ] Wire stripper and electronics
 - [ ] IPv6 enabled cable with built-in firewall
-- [ ] Soekris console server
+- [ ] Soekris console server?
+- [ ] Radios Boafeng x2

 ## Village Infrastructure and Network stuff for fun

 Play around with tech is what I do, what is your hobby?

-- [ ] One very loong ethernet cable to connect to camp network
+- [ ] One very long ethernet cable to connect to camp network
 - [ ] A few Long network cables 10m
 - [ ] Extra switches like EX2200-C, Table switches, smaller passively cooled ones are best!
 - [ ] Misc extensions and patch cables 10-15 pieces, or how many you are